London North Mine: Heritage listing

 The London North Mine was listed on the Queensland Heritage Register on 22 February 1994 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Ravenswood is one of the earliest sites associated with major gold mining in North Queensland which gave significant impetus to the economic and social development of the region.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The headframe is a rare example of a surviving timber headframe in North Queensland.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-The mine itself, including the headframe, mine shaft, mullock heaps, and engine foundations are very much a part of the prevailing townscape of ruin, which provides a vivid reminder of the often mercurial nature of a community dependent on finite mineral wealth.

-The place is important because of its aesthetic significance.

-The mine itself, including the headframe, mine shaft, mullock heaps, and engine foundations are very much a part of the prevailing townscape of ruin, which provides a vivid reminder of the often mercurial nature of a community dependent on finite mineral wealth.
+The mine itself, including the headframe, mine shaft, mullock heaps, and engine foundations are a part of the townscape of ruin, which provides a vivid reminder of the often mercurial nature of a community dependent on finite mineral wealth.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Situated overlooking the town, the London North Mine is, as the only surviving headframe in Ravenswood, both a landmark and a symbol of the town.